QC-CALC Part File Utility Manual - 4.1

 Debug Mode

-A Prolink support person may ask you to check this box if you have run into problems converting files.
+A Prolink support person may ask you to check this box if you have trouble converting files.

-There are times when a new part file is created by accident and the data from the newly created file needs to be merged into the main file.
+Sometimes, a new part file is created by accident, and the data from the newly created file needs to be merged into the main file.
 This tool was created to help with this process.
-NOTE: It is highly recommended that the Copy Part Files option is used to make a copy of the destination file before proceeding.

 Part File Type